OAXFoundation/oaxfoundation.github.io/_posts/2024-12-10-Near-Protocol-Q3-Ecosystem-Deep-Dive.md

 NEAR is capturing atypical crypto users by focusing on social and gaming applications.
 This approach drives demand from Web2 users, reducing friction from traditional users.

-<b>KAIKAI.ai:</b> With ~19 million unique active wallets in just 30 days, KAIKAI.ai is a shining example of NEAR’s ability to onboard mainstream users.
+-<b>KAIKAI.ai:</b> With ~19 million unique active wallets in just 30 days, KAIKAI.ai is a shining example of NEAR’s ability to onboard mainstream users.
-Sweat Economy: Boasting ~14 million Sweat Wallets, this fitness-focused app demonstrates how NEAR is driving adoption through gamified, real-world use cases.
+<b>- Sweat Economy:</b> Boasting ~14 million Sweat Wallets, this fitness-focused app demonstrates how NEAR is driving adoption through gamified, real-world use cases.
-<b>DapDap:</b> As another consumer-driven app, DapDap highlights NEAR’s potential to support user-friendly, mainstream blockchain adoption.
+<b>- DapDap:</b> As another consumer-driven app, DapDap highlights NEAR’s potential to support user-friendly, mainstream blockchain adoption.

 <b>DeFi Expansion</b>

 NEAR’s DeFi ecosystem saw steady growth in Q3 2024, with Total Value Locked (TVL) reaching ~$251.44 million.
 Key contributors include:

-<b>Burrow:</b> The leading protocol by TVL (~$178.47 million), reflecting a ~13.69% QoQ increase.
+<b>- Burrow:</b> The leading protocol by TVL (~$178.47 million), reflecting a ~13.69% QoQ increase.
-<b>Ref Finance:</b> Continue to be the flagship DEX to drive liquidity and boasts the highest volume ($6.45 million).
+<b>- Ref Finance:</b> Continue to be the flagship DEX to drive liquidity and boasts the highest volume ($6.45 million).
-<b>Allstake:</b> This omnichain restaking protocol launched in mid-2024 and quickly gained traction, ending the quarter with ~$18.49 million in TVL.
+<b>- Allstake:</b> This omnichain restaking protocol launched in mid-2024 and quickly gained traction, ending the quarter with ~$18.49 million in TVL.

 <b>Real-World Applications</b>